i2p/i2p.www/i2p2www/spec/proposals/152-ecies-tunnels.rst

 {% endhighlight %}

 Request Record Encryption from ElGamal + ECIES Tunnel Creators
 --------------------------------------------------------------

-ElGamal tunnel creators will need to generate an ephemeral X25519 keypair for each ECIES hop in the tunnel, and use scheme above for encrypting their BuildRequestRecord.
+ElGamal tunnel creators generate an ephemeral X25519 keypair for each ECIES hop in the tunnel, and use scheme above for encrypting their BuildRequestRecord.
 ElGamal tunnel creators will use the scheme prior to this spec for encrypting to ElGamal hops.

-ECIES tunnel creators will need to encrypt to the ElGamal hop's public key using the scheme prior to this spec.
+ECIES tunnel creators will need to encrypt to each of the ElGamal hop's public key using the scheme defined in [Tunnel-Creation]_.
 ECIES tunnel creators will use the above scheme for encrypting to ECIES hops.

 This means that tunnel hops will only see encrypted records from their same encryption type.